 Well-being to boost employee productivity

-It stands to reason that when employees are happy, they’re productive contributors to any company.
+It stands to reason that when employees are happy, they’re engaged contributors to any company.
 When given the tools to not only do their jobs effectively but also take care of themselves, they have added confidence in (and positive feelings about) their employer.
 Happier and healthier employees regularly outperform those employed by companies that don’t support health and well-being programs.4 It seems like a no-brainer: well-being benefits are critical to the success of a health benefits program and a company’s ability to attract and retain employees.

 Empathy goes a long way

 Another way to retain employees is by showing empathy.
-In fact, 96% of employees believe showing empathy is importance to advance retention.3 Empathy is not only listening, but also advocating on employees’ behalf by understanding what’s important to them.
+In fact, 96% of employees believe showing empathy is important to retention.3 Empathy is not only listening, but also advocating on employees’ behalf by understanding what’s important to them.
 By offering robust benefits – including those for well-being – employers can show right away that their employees’ health is a top priority.
 They understand that employees rely on their benefits to take care of themselves and their families.
 It does more than boost employee productivity; it’s a powerful message that will stick with them on good and bad days on the job.

-ArmadaCare’s supplemental insurance products offer real value in wellness benefits.
+ArmadaCare’s supplemental health insurance products offer real value in wellness benefits.
 Check out this infographic about workplace well-being for more industry stats and how our products offer targeted solutions to promote well-being, helping to reduce employee turnover and boost employee productivity.